 Devil’s Hole

-Location: Bay County, Florida, United States
+Location: Washington County, Florida, United States

 The site is situated deep in wooded terrain and is accessed via a dirt road with sandy sections that can be difficult to traverse without four-wheel drive.